MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 Principle
 ---------

-MicroUI allows to add some custom drawings (== a drawing that is not listed in the MicroUI Painter classes).
+MicroUI allows adding some custom drawings (== a drawing not listed in the MicroUI Painter classes).
 A custom drawing has to respect the same rules as the MicroUI drawings to avoid corrupting the MicroUI execution (flickering, memory corruption, unknown behavior, etc.).

 As explained above, MicroUI implementation provides an Abstraction Layer that lists all MicroUI Painter drawing native functions and their implementations (:ref:`section_drawings_cco` and :ref:`section_drawings_sim`).
-The implementation of MicroUI Painter drawings should be used as model to implement the custom drawings.
+The implementation of MicroUI Painter drawings should be used as a model to implement the custom drawings.

 Application Method
 ------------------